-- will be presenting them in December for approval, - but the desire was to kind of get a jump on getting - people to think about it a little bit. - 17 There are four broad goals here, the - 18 first one being improving -- and some of these are - different ways of saying what has been a focus in - the past, but just kind of different ways of - looking at it to try and get angles that are - 22 improvement. - 23 So the first one, improving - 24 partnerships.
-Increase inner agency coordination - with local and state workforce partners so that
+- 14 will be presenting them in December for approval, - 15 but the desire was to kind of get a jump on getting - 16 people to think about it a little bit. - 17 There are four broad goals here, the - 18 first one being improving -- and some of these are - 19 different ways of saying what has been a focus in - 20 the past, but just kind of different ways of - 21 looking at it to try and get angles that are - 22 improvement. - 23 So the first one, improving - 24 partnerships.
+Increase inner agency coordination - 25 with local and state workforce partners so that

-1 employers and individuals who are Blind, low vis --

-- 2 and DeafBlind have a customer centric positive - 3 experience, no matter which door they enter. - 4 And some of the things that are being - 5 looked at is to implement an outreach and training - 6 campaign for, you know, the various stakeholders - 7 that we have involved in this to, you know, people - 8 who are -- workforce centers and other areas where - 9 people might come through some of those doors, if - 10 you will. - 11 And to develop a universal application - and process so that prior to their intake at SSB - that there is some basics that can be caught by
+- 1 employers and individuals who are Blind, low vision - 2 and DeafBlind have a customer centric positive - 3 experience, no matter which door they enter. - 4 And some of the things that are being - 5 looked at is to implement an outreach and training - 6 campaign for, you know, the various stakeholders - 7 that we have involved in this to, you know, people - 8 who are -- workforce centers and other areas where - 9 people might come through some of those doors, if - 10 you will. - 11 And to develop a universal application - 12 and process so that prior to their intake at SSB - 13 that there is some basics that can be caught by

-- whatever agency someone is coming through, you - know, if it just happens to be a Workforce Center - or somewhere else, that there is a unified way to - capture the data that is needed to get people into - SSB as quickly as possible toward the intake - process where they are developing their individual - 20 plans and needs.
-That's some examples of - 21 strategies for the first goal. - The second goal: Increase the - workforce participation rate, build relationships - 24 with businesses that lead to career opportunities - with family sustaining wages for individuals who are Blind, low vision and DeafBlind.
-And there's a communities and veterans.
+- 14 whatever agency someone is coming through, you - 15 know, if it just happens to be a Workforce Center - 16 or somewhere else, that there is a unified way to - 17 capture the data that is needed to get people into - 18 SSB as quickly as possible toward the intake - 19 process where they are developing their individual - 20 plans and needs.
+That's some examples of - 21 strategies for the first goal. - 22 The second goal: Increase the - 23 workforce participation rate, build relationships - 24 with businesses that lead to career opportunities - 25 with family sustaining wages for individuals who

-2 bunch of things in the Evolve program, or excuse 3 me, in the Evolve plan that's been distributed 4 that's gonna be in here.
-Again these are very, 5 very early drafts so there will be more strategies 6 for these.
-7 The third one, focus on diversity, 8 equity, inclusion and accessibility.
-Create an 9 agency that better meets the needs of the current and emerging workforce, including improving services to new Americans, underrepresented

-And again, a lot from the Evolve VR
+- 1 are Blind, low vision and DeafBlind.
+And there's a - 2 bunch of things in the Evolve program, or excuse - 3 me, in the Evolve plan that's been distributed - 4 that's gonna be in here.
+Again these are very, - 5 very early drafts so there will be more strategies - 6 for these. - 7 The third one, focus on diversity, - 8 equity, inclusion and accessibility.
+Create an - 9 agency that better meets the needs of the current - 10 and emerging workforce, including improving - 11 services to new Americans, underrepresented - 12 communities and veterans. - 13 And again, a lot from the Evolve VR

-- plan, but you know there is in addition to the - cultural and other types of things to be focused on - with diversity that there's been such a change over - the last few years in the workforce itself and the - people that they served, peoples approach to work, - there is a lot to be considered.
-So please stay - tuned for more on that. - 21 And the fourth one is innovate and - 22 create.
+- 14 plan, but you know there is in addition to the - 15 cultural and other types of things to be focused on - 16 with diversity that there's been such a change over - 17 the last few years in the workforce itself and the - 18 people that they served, peoples approach to work, - 19 there is a lot to be considered.
+So please stay - 20 tuned for more on that. - 21 And the fourth one is innovate and - 22 create.
 Identify and implement innovative and - 23 evidence-based practices for service delivery - 24 approaches so individuals with disabilities have - 25 the same opportunity to engage in the labor market